usubalang/usuba/_posts/2020-03-04-usubac-backend.md

 clearer): one implementation computes the S-box on `a0`, `a1`, `a2` and `a3` while the other computes it on a second input, `a0_2`, `a1_2`, `a2_2` and `a3_2`.
 This code runs in 7 cycles; or 3.5 cycles per S-box, which is much closer to the ideal 3 cycles/S-box.
+We shall call it 2-interleaved.

 Despite the interleaving, some data dependencies remain, and it may be tempting to interleave a third execution of the S-box.
 However, since each S-box requires 7 registers (4 for the input, and 3 temporaries), this would require 21 registers, and only 16 are available.
-Still, we benchmarked this S-box interleaved 3 times, and it executes 12.92 cycles, or 4.3 cycles/S-box; which is slower than when only 2 executions are interleaved.
-Inspecting the assembly code reveals that when 3 S-boxes are interleaved, 4 values are spilled, thus requiring 8 additional `move` operations (4 stores and 4 loads).
-Interleaving 2 S-boxes does not cause any spilling.
+Still, we benchmarked this 3-interleaved S-box, and it executes 12.92 cycles, or 4.3 cycles/S-box; which is slower than the 2-interleaved one, but still faster than without interleaved at all.
+Inspecting the assembly code reveals that in the 3-interleaved S-box, 4 values are spilled, thus requiring 8 additional `move` operations (4 stores and 4 loads).
+The 2-interleaved S-box does not contain any spilling.

+**Remark.** In order to benchmark the S-box, we put it in a loop that we unrolled 10 times (using Clang's `unroll` pragma).
+This unrolling is required because of the expected port saturation: if we hope that the S-box without interleaving to use ports 0, 1, 5 and 6 of the CPU for 3 cycles, this leaves no free port to perform the jump at the end of the loop.
+In practice, since the non-interleaved S-box does not saturate the ports, this doesn't change its performances.
+However, unrolling increases the performances of the 2-interleaved S-box -which puts more pressure on the execution ports- by 14%.

 #### Implementation